pinot-contrib/pinot-docs/basics/indexing/bloom-filter.md

 #### Use default settings

-In case the default values are the ones that want to be used, include the name of the column in `tableIndexConfig.bloomFilterColumns`.
+To use default values, include the name of the column in `tableIndexConfig.bloomFilterColumns`.

 For example: